JeffDeCola/jeffCoin/README.md

 This code is broken up into four main parts,

 * [1.
 BLOCKCHAIN](https://github.com/JeffDeCola/jeffCoin/tree/master/blockchain)
-  The Blockchain code
+  The blockchain code
   * **Guts**
-    The guts deal directly with the blockchain
+    Deals directly with the blockchain
   * **Blockchain Interface**
     The interface to the blockchain
 * [2.
 MINER](https://github.com/JeffDeCola/jeffCoin/tree/master/miner)